Giuseppe1295/Service-Discovery-Zookeeper/Service discovery (Apache Zookeeper).md

 ## Apache Zookeeper services

-By adding the dependency org.springframework.cloud, you enable an automatic configuration that establishes Spring Cloud Zookeeper Discovery.
+By adding the dependency org.springframework.cloud:spring-cloud-starter-zookeeper-discovery, you enable an automatic configuration that establishes Spring Cloud Zookeeper Discovery.

 ### Maven dependencies